mpimd-csc/flexiblas/README.md

 By default, **FlexiBLAS** tries to locate as many *BLAS* and *LAPACK* installations as possible on your system.
 If you want to add our own ones to the default setup you can pass the `-DEXTRA` option to *cmake*.
-It specifies a semicolon separated list of additional *BLAS* names that should be added.
+It specifies a semicolon-separated list of additional *BLAS* names that should be added.
 For each additional library name `name` in the list, a path needs to be specified via `-Dname_LIBRARY=PATH_TO_NAME`.
 If special linker flags are required the option `-Dname_LINKER_FLAGS="FLAGS"` can be passed to *cmake*.
 For example, if a custom